Peter0x44/peter0x44.github.io/content/posts/encoding-history.md

 **UTF-16 advantages:**
 - More compact for texts heavy in BMP characters (CJK languages)

-It should be clear that UTF-16 is inferior to UTF-8 in every important way.
+It should be clear that for a majority of use cases, UTF-8's advantages make it a more practical choice.

 ## Conclusion